-- 12. Comparative data offers a benchmark of the rewards paid to similar roles in comparable institutions, e.g. Norwich University of the Arts, Arts University Bournemouth; Falmouth University, Leeds College of Art, Hereford College of Art and Cleveland College of Art and Design. - 13.
+- 12. Comparative data offers a benchmark of the rewards paid to similar roles in comparable institutions, e.g. Norwich University of the Arts, Arts University Bournemouth; Falmouth University, Leeds Arts University and Ravensbourne University London. - 13.
 The availability of useful comparative data for benchmarking pay awards is limited.
-Data for Principal salaries is based on published Financial Statements, and therefore when applied is two years out of date.
-It may also be useful to look locally for comparisons with similar sized organisations out of sector to compare pay scales, and other comparable sectors; - 14.
-The Committee should routinely have available the following information to assist salary reviews: - the Guild HE survey of Principals' salaries; the AoC's and UCEA's annual survey of management staff and senior post-holders (including Clerks and Deputy Clerks); - the annual survey undertaken by the Times Higher Education; and - actual or forecast national pay settlements for all staff in the sector for the forthcoming 12 months, and percentage increases on offer to other members of staff who are not Senior Post Holders.
+Data for Vice Chancellor salaries is based on published Financial Statements/annual remuneration reports, and therefore when applied is two years out of date.
+It may also be useful to look locally for comparisons with similar sized organisations out of sector to compare pay scales, and other comparable sectors. - 14.
+The Committee should routinely have available the following information to assist salary reviews: - the latest Office for Students' Senior Staff Pay Report 2019/20 - the Guild HE survey of Vice Chancellors' salaries; UCEA's senior staff remuneration survey; - the annual survey undertaken by the Times Higher Education; (last carried out in 2018) and - actual or forecast national pay settlements for all staff in the sector for the forthcoming 12 months, and percentage increases on offer to other members of staff who are not Senior Post Holders.